vectorgrp/sil-kit/docs/api/flexray.rst

 ~~~~~~~~~~~~~~

 Before the FlexRay controller can be used and participate in FlexRay communication cycles,
-it must be configured and a startup phase must take place at the beginning of the simulation.
+it must be configured, and a startup phase must take place at the beginning of the simulation.

 Configuration
 _____________